CWT-Enhanced Vibration Sensing With Time-Frequency Region Localization Using YOLO

 \subsubsection{Dataset Splitting and Augmentation}

-The labeled dataset is partitioned into training, validation, and test sets using an $80:10:10$ ratio to ensure sufficient coverage and generalization.
-To further enhance model robustness, we apply data augmentation techniques including horizontal flipping, small-scale rotation $\pm5^\circ$, and contrast jittering.
-These augmentations simulate minor variations in vibration patterns and imaging conditions that may occur in real-world settings.
+Labeled data are partitioned into training, validation, and test sets using an $80:10:10$ ratio to ensure sufficient coverage and generalization.
+To enhance model robustness, data augmentation techniques including horizontal flipping, small-scale rotation $\pm5^\circ$, and contrast jittering are applied.

-Through this pre-processing pipeline, the spectrogram data are transformed into a high-quality object detection dataset with spatially grounded annotations, enabling YOLO models to learn fault-localizing features in both time and frequency domains.